juliocamarero/liferay-docs/develop/new-articles/recycle-bin/05-resolving-recycling-conflicts.markdown

 Two methods need to be implemented in the trash handler to allow for the necessary checks and updates.
 The first method must check for duplicate trash entries.
-If an entry with the same name is detected in a directory, it must throw an exception.
+If an entry with the same name (or any other specific field) is detected in a directory, it must throw an exception.
 To learn how to do this, you can reference the `checkDuplicateTrashEntry` method from [`SongTrashHandler`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/trash/SongTrashHandler.java).
 Here's the code from that method: